-In general simplified regulatory processes were required to ensure access to medicines.
-This practical experience should serve to simplify and harmonise processes for authorities and industry in the future.
-Clearly simplified processes to move a medicine from one EU country to another during a crisis such as packaging or licencing issues can be introduced in the future.
+In general, simplified regulatory processes were required to ensure access to medicines.
+This practical experience should serve to simplify and harmonise processes for authorities and industry also in peace time.
+Clearly simplified processes to move a medicine from one EU country to another during a crisis, such as packaging or licensing issues, can be introduced in the future.
 For example, the crisis has once again highlighted the benefits of moving from a paper to a digital leaflet.
+From good experience with virtual inspections, electronic documents only shall be incorporated to "new normal" regulatory practices.

-Pragmatic solutions to react faster on patient needs should apply not only in a crisis situation but also in case of any risk of the following major supply challenges (non-exhaustive):

-More frequent use of 0 Day mutual recognition procedure (MRP).

-More flexibility on medicinal product labelling.

-- Notification process instead of traditional variation process for some registration files changes. - More electronic reporting/ digital tools for regulatory activities.
-It is high time to progress on the digitalisation of the regulatory system which has been delayed for far too long in Europe. - Single global development for generic medicines, leveraged by acceptance of reference product from jurisdictions outside the EU.
+- Pragmatic solutions to react faster on patient needs should apply not only in a crisis situation but also in case of any risk of major supply challenges: - More frequent use of 0 Day Repeat Use Procedure (RUP) - More flexibility on medicinal product labelling. - Notification process via database instead of the traditional variation process for some registration file changes. - More electronic reporting/ digital tools for regulatory activities.
+It is high time to progress on the digitalisation of the regulatory system which has been delayed for far too long in Europe. - Single global development for generic medicines, leveraged by acceptance of comparator product from jurisdictions outside the EU.